Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis

-Applications will be accepted during the enrollment period, or until designated funds are depleted on a first-come, first-serve basis.
+Applications will be accepted during the enrollment period, on a first-come, first-serve basis.
 Income eligibility for the program is up to and including 150% of the Federal Poverty Guidelines.

 | Add $688 for each additional family member | |||